 Withdrawal of Individuals in Attendance

-The Sub-Committee may ask any or all of those who normally attend but who are not members to withdraw to facilitate open and frank discussion of particular matters.
+The Sub-Committee may ask any or all of those who normally attend but who are not members to withdraw to facilitate open and frank discussion of specific matters.

 Circulation of Papers

-All papers will be distributed at least 7 calendar days in advance of the meeting.
+All papers will be distributed at least 5 clear days in advance of the meeting.

-The Committee Secretariat will ensure that the draft minutes will be provided to the Sub-Committee Chair within ten working days following the meeting.
+The Committee Secretary will ensure that the draft minutes will be provided to the Sub-Committee Chair within ten working days following the meeting.

-The JCC Committee Secretariat will ensure that a Sub-Committee highlight report is provided for presentation by the Sub-Committee Chair to the next Joint Committee meeting.
+The Committee Secretary will ensure that a Sub-Committee highlight report is provided for presentation by the Sub-Committee Chair to the next Joint Committee meeting.

-The Sub-Committee highlight report will also be shared with members and HB Directors of Corporate Governance / Board Secretaries.
+The Sub-Committee highlight report will also be shared with members and LHB Directors of Corporate Governance / Board Secretaries.

 Access

-The Chair of the Quality, Safety and Outcomes Sub-Committee shall work closely with the Director of Nursing and Quality and have reasonable access to the JCC Directors and other relevant senior staff within the JCC Team.
+The Chair of the Quality, Safety and Outcomes Sub-Committee shall work closely with the Director of Nursing and Quality and have reasonable access to the NWJCC Directors and other relevant senior staff within the NWJCC Team.

 Accountability, Responsibility & Authority

-Although health boards have delegated authority to the Joint Committee and subsequently to this Sub-Committee for the exercise of certain functions as set out within these terms of reference, each health board retains overall responsibility and accountability for ensuring the quality and safety of healthcare for their citizens through the effective governance of their organisation.
+Although LHBs have delegated authority to the JC and subsequently to this Sub-Committee for the exercise of certain functions as set out within these terms of reference, each LHB retains overall responsibility and accountability for ensuring the quality and safety of healthcare for their citizens through the effective governance of their organisation.

-This Sub-Committee is responsible for providing scrutiny and assurance to the Joint Committee that Quality, Safety and Outcomes are being managed appropriately within the commissioning cycles.
+This Sub-Committee is responsible for providing scrutiny and assurance to the JC that Quality, Safety and Outcomes are being managed appropriately within the services commissioned by the NWJCC..

 Authority

-The Sub-Committee is authorised by the Joint Committee to investigate, or have investigated, any activity within its terms of reference.
+The Sub-Committee is authorised by the JC to investigate any activity within its terms of reference.

-The Sub-Committee is authorised by the Joint Committee to obtain outside legal or other independent professional and clinical advice and to secure the attendance of outsiders with relevant experience and expertise if it considers it necessary, in accordance with the JCCs procurement, budgetary and other requirements.
+The Sub-Committee is authorised by the JC to obtain outside legal or other independent professional and clinical advice and to secure the attendance of relevant external experts if it considers it necessary to support the Sub-Committee in the discharge of its duties.
+Such advice will be sought in accordance with the NWJCCs procurement, budgetary and other procedural and policy requirements.

 The Sub-Committee will ensure that it is aware of and receives relevant reports on the activities and reports of external independent regulators and agencies, such as Healthcare Inspectorate Wales, Care Quality Commission, National Audit Office and Audit Wales, that relate to the commissioning of services.